 Did you know that focus keywords are one of the most important aspects of SEO?
-Without focus keywords and keyphrases, your content won’t be optimized correctly, and will be less likely to rank in search results.
+Without a focus keyword and keyphrase, your content won’t be optimized correctly, and it’ll be less likely to rank in search results.

 To give your website the best chance of ranking and bringing in your targeted traffic, you need to use a focus keyword or phrase for each piece of content.